zhi-hern/MySQL_Project/README.md

     - `coffee_purchased`: Type of coffee purchased.

 ### Data Loading:
-  - **Data Import**: Data is loaded from a CSV file named `index.csv`, with fields separated by commas.
+  - **Data Import**: Data is loaded from a CSV file named [index.csv](https://github.com/zhi-hern/MySQL_Project/blob/main/index.csv) with fields separated by commas.

 ### Data Integrity Checks
   - **Duplicate Records**: The script checks for duplicates in the sales records using `GROUP BY` and `Common Table Expressions (CTEs)`, confirming that no duplicates exist.